apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 <li><code>StrictInPlace</code> indicates that only allows in-place upgrades.
 Any attempt to modify other fields will be rejected.</li>
 <li><code>PreferInPlace</code> indicates that we will first attempt an in-place upgrade of the Pod.
-If that fails, it will fall back to the ReCreate, where pod will be recreated.
+If that fails, it will fall back to the ReCreate, where pod will be recreated.</li>
+<li><code>Recreate</code> indicates that recreate the Pod no matter what fields being updated.
 Default value is &ldquo;PreferInPlace&rdquo;</li>
 </ul>
 </td>